dnmvisser/ansible_role_wireguard/README.md

 # Requirements

-The bootstrap the configuration, you will need the `wg` command to generate the various keys.
+* The bootstrap the configuration, you will need the `wg` command to generate the various keys.
 This command comes with the `wireguard` package.
 It's easiest to just install that manually on the target host, and generate the keys/config on there - this is a one time effort.

-The `qrencode` command/package is required on the ansible control node to display QR codes, that can be used by clients such as smart phones.
+* The `qrencode` command/package is required on the ansible control node to display QR codes, that can be used by clients such as smart phones.

+* The [`pyinilint` command](https://pypi.org/project/pyinilint/), this can be installed with `pip intall pyinilint`.

 # Example playbooks